The Art Law Review: India

 India has been synonymous with its arts in various forms.
 From the time of our earliest civilisation in the Indus valley, the subcontinent has been known to have artisans of extraordinary skill and creativity.
 Each invader brought with them local traditions and design elements that local artisans assimilated and amalgamated into elements of design that we see as the style synonymous with the Indian subcontinent today.

 For paintings and fine arts, there are established galleries dealing in masters, modern art, photography, etc., in all major cities, and these hold regular events, including those of an educational nature, for their patrons.
 In the past five years we have seen auction houses becoming popular sources for procuring artworks.
 These auction houses have regular sales and curate their events around festive seasons.
-2020 has seen exclusive online auctions with enthusiastic turnout and strong sales.
+2021 saw the growth of exclusive online auctions.
+Non-fungible tokens (NFTs) were the flavour of the season, and India saw a large number of artists turning to popularising their art through NFT sales.

 The year in review